Welcome back, my aspiring cyber warriors!

 Start the postgresql database before starting Metasploit by typing;

-Once the database has been started, you can start the Metasploit Framework console by typing;
+Once the database has been initialized, you can start the Metasploit Framework console by typing;

 Although Metasploit is a very powerful exploitation framework, just a few keywords can get you started hacking just about any system.

 A word about terminology though before we start.
 In Metasploit terminology, an exploit is a module that takes advantage of a system or application vulnerability.
 It usually will attempt to place a payload on the system.
-This payload can be a simple command shell or the all-powerful Meterpreter.
-In other environments these payloads might be termed listeners or rootkits.
+This payload can be a simple command shell or the all-powerful, Meterpreter.
+In other environments these payloads might be termed listeners, shellcode, or rootkits.
 You can read more about the different types of payloads in Metasploit Basics, Part3: Payloads

 msf > help